-BMW 4 Series Coupe review - Practicality, comfort and boot space
+BMW 4 Series review - Practicality, comfort and boot space

 Leg room, head room & passenger space